Making FibreShare Friends

 Spin Off (SO): How many shares have you facilitated?
 What countries participate besides the United States?

-FibreShare (FS): We’ve had eight shares so far and generally aim to have three rounds of FibreShare each year.
+FibreShare (FS): We’ve had eight shares so far (as of Fall 2017) and generally aim to have three rounds of FibreShare each year.
 In our most recent round, we had 1,691 participants spanning thirty-five countries.
 Overall, our largest base is definitely from the United States, but we also have hundreds of folks signing up from Australia, Canada, and the United Kingdom.
 We’ve also had participants from Denmark, Finland, France, Israel, Germany, Hong Kong, Iceland, Indonesia, Brazil, Belgium, Latvia, the Czech Republic, Norway, South Africa, Switzerland, even Bahrain!
 We love the idea that people from so many parts of the world are connecting through yarn and the spirit of giving.
 Editor’s note: Since this article was first published in the Fall 2017 issue of Spin Off, participation in FibreShare has grown to a grand total of 7,259 participants from 48 countries.

 SO: What are some of the biggest logistical challenges in organizing FibreShare?